emacsmirror/oer-reveal/README.md

    `org-publish-project-alist`, while interactive export of individual Org files only creates an HTML file, for which necessary resources must be available locally.
+3. In your `org` files, you may want to include [org/config.org](org/config.org), which (a) defines several macros and (b) contains customizations for reveal.js plugins and PDF export via LaTeX.

 # Functionality